For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 On Saturday, several thousand people gathered in Zagreb to protest coronavirus-related restrictions, such as face mask requirements and limits on public gatherings.

 Nearby Turkey and Albania have also become popular meetup spots for separated binational couples, because of relatively relaxed visa and entry rules.
-From Croatia, some couples have been able to travel on together to the United States or other countries in Europe, depending on the rules in place at their final destination.
+From Croatia, some couples have been able to travel on together to other countries in Europe or the United States, depending on the rules in place at their final destination.

 The coronavirus has brought back border barriers in Europe, dividing couples, families and communities